External Ids for ALMS1 Gene

 GeneCards Summary for ALMS1 Gene

 ALMS1 (Alstrom Syndrome Protein 1) is a Protein Coding gene.
-Diseases associated with ALMS1 include alstrom syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Diseases associated with ALMS1 include alstrom syndrome and acanthosis nigricans.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
 An important paralog of this gene is C10orf90.

 UniProtKB/Swiss-Prot for ALMS1 Gene